mrbjarksen/a-puzzle-a-day/README.md

 Care has been made in minimizing the amount of work needed, but the generation will take at least a few seconds and a few dozen threads.

+**Note**: this is generally unnecessary, as the solutions are included in the binary.

 ## Installation